byoung11644/SQLAlchemy_Example/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Now that we have completed the initial analysis, design a Flask API based on the queries developed.

-* Use Flask to create your routes.

 ### Routes